Last updated: May 2026

 11. Go underground to see the cistern exhibition

-Copenhagen’s cisterns were a great little find that I missed the first time I was in the city.
-Located in the green and leafy Søndermarken Park, the cisterns were formally an underground water reservoir that has since been turned into a pretty unique (and yes a little damp!) exhibition centre.
+Copenhagen's cisterns were a great little find that I missed the first time I was in the city.
+Located in the green and leafy Søndermarken Park, the cisterns were formerly an underground water reservoir that has since been turned into a pretty unique (and yes a little damp!) exhibition centre.

 While you're down there, make sure you read the information on the walls near the entrance about the history of the cisterns, which is pretty fascinating.